dimitrovakulenko/CppRAG/README.md

 - Retrieve details about specific code elements or patterns within the codebase (e.g., functions containing a specific substring).

 - Navigate relationships in the codebase, such as class inheritance or method definitions.

+### Future Use Cases:

+- AI Agent/Assitant that does the refactoring for you

 ## Setup

 ### Prerequisites